JRedeker/slack-google-image-search/README.md

-# slack Google image search
+# Slack Google Image Search
 use a slack slash command to grab the top image from a google image search

 # What is this?